gillislab/MetaNeighbor-Protocol/README.md

 In this repository, we present 3 protocols to illustrate how MetaNeighbor can be used to quantify and characterize cell type replicability across single cell transcriptomic datasets.

 To run the protocols, you will need to install the R or Python version of MetaNeighbor.
 Installation instructions are included in Protocol 1, but you can also install the development version of MetaNeighbor for [R](https://github.com/gillislab/MetaNeighbor) or [Python](https://github.com/gillislab/pyMN) by following the corresponding links (installation instructions are included in the README).
-All protocols have been tested on Windows 10, MacOS Catalina 10.15 and Linux RHEL7 and are expected to run on an up-to-date R or Python environment.
+All protocols have been tested on Windows 10, MacOS Catalina 10.15 and Linux RHEL7 and are expected to run on an up-to-date R (tested on versions 3.6 and 4.0) or Python environment.

 This repository also includes the script generating the data used in the protocols.
 Alternatively, you can access ready-to-use data from FigShare for [R](https://doi.org/10.6084/m9.figshare.13020569) or [Python](https://doi.org/10.6084/m9.figshare.13034171).